NethermindEth/juno/p2p/starknet/p2p/proto/notes.md

 * TBD: stark friendly hashes or not (calculate in os? so light nodes don't trust the consensus)
 * TBD: "pubsub" mechanism where a node subscribes to getting push messages instead of GetXXX.
 ** GetXXX messages will need to be supported for network issues / failures
 * Consensus: send (Transactions*, StateDiff*)* Proposal.
-The state diffs allows paralelization as the transactions following it can be executed from that state in parallel to whatever is already executing
+The state diffs allows parallelization as the transactions following it can be executed from that state in parallel to whatever is already executing
 * Assuming L1 state update will have block header hash and number.
 * tx calldata limited to 30K